airline_alliances

 What is an airline alliance?

-An airline alliance is a partnership between two or more airlines to expand routes, share resources, and establish a seamless travel experience for international passengers who get access to multiple destinations and more convenient airway connections.
+An airline alliance is a partnership between two or more airlines to expand routes, share resources, and establish a smooth travel experience for international passengers who get access to multiple destinations and more convenient airway connections.

 star alliance logo on a plane (than probably belongs to one of the member airlines)